 Jane provides direct and pragmatic advice to individual and corporate clients across a wide range of practice areas.
 She is experienced in litigation of all sizes and at all Court levels, primarily in commercial, corporate, insurance, contract, regulatory, trust and property matters.

 Jane has a passion for running and has competed in numerous marathons and half-marathons.
-She is kept grounded by her pre-teen daughters who constantly remind her that they are above the law.
+She is kept grounded by her teenage daughters who constantly remind her that they are above the law.

 Andrew is an experienced commercial barrister, appearing in all the primary courts of New Zealand.
 He has been counsel in many significant pieces of commercial litigation (see Case History).

 Andrew’s practice covers most areas of commercial dispute, including contract and tort claims, trust litigation, company and shareholder disputes, insolvency (corporate and personal), financial services, construction law, professional liability, land law, disciplinary tribunals and the like.
 For a summary of some of his more recent instructions see Selected Recent Cases.

 David was born and raised in Montreal, Canada.
 He completed a Bachelor of Arts in Liberal Arts at Concordia University in Montreal where he graduated with distinction in 1983.